 Slightly unruly with a stylish mustache, hipster beards are quite thick around the cheeks and sides.
 You don’t have to worry about cutting this hairstyle daily.

 Men with a clean shaven or bald head, long beards can add an interesting view of your face, especially when you choose the right look.

-Some men can naturally pull off a two-tone beard, but if you want to create an interesting look, you can dye a patch of your long beard in a lighter color.
+Some men can naturally pull off a two-tone or blonde beard, but if you want to create an interesting look, you can dye a patch of your long beard in a lighter color.
 Barbers can help you with this, or check out our beard dyeing how-to guide.

 27. The Even Flow